-I am reminded of the line we chant during oryoki meals, the formal meals that are conducted during intensive sitting retreats.
+I am reminded of the line that is chanted during oryoki meals, the formal meals that are conducted in monasteries during intensive sitting retreats.
 We recite, “First, seventy two labors brought us this food, we should know how it comes to us.”
 What are these seventy two labors?
 What is this food that sustains us?
 What goes into making up this moment of your life right now?
 This food is not just the food on your plate.
 It is the hard labor of tending the crops, the efforts of the sun and earth, the wind and the rain, the people who receive our money in the shop.
 It is the labors of the digestive organs, the movement of our blood, the breathing of our skin.
 It is the turning of the planet and the movement of the oceans, the rising of the moon and the setting of the sun.
 Where does this chain of causes and conditions begin or end?
 Where do we freeze reality and say this is me, not that, or that but this and only this?
 Do we notice the fear and anxiety that arises when we divide the world into ‘me’ and the ‘other’ and then proceed to compound delusion by giving it some sort of illusory permanence?
 Our life is the coming together of innumerable causes and conditions, these thoughts, these feelings, these sights and sounds, the food of our body and mind, all of it coming together to make up the life of each one of us.
 To say make up is not quite true either.
 They are each one of us.
 All of these innumerable causes and conditions arise from the power of giving.
 Open your heart to this power of giving.
 This is the life of sabbe sankhara anicca, sabbe dhamma anatta.
 How is such a life expressed?
 As no other than your every day life, in the reading of a book, a conversation with a work colleague, in driving your car, receiving a kiss on the lips from your loved one.

 Let your heart be moved by this truth of sabbe sankhara anicca, sabbe dhamma anatta.
 If you have not yet experienced it for yourself, if you have not yet awoken to this truth, then let your heart be filled with a great longing for this realization.
 Let the longing be part of the food of your practice, part of the food of your life, and vow to continue until you can confirm this truth for yourself.
 Vow to continue until your heart is truly at peace.
 Be diligent.
 Practice sincerely.
 Know that you are perfect and complete just as you are.
 You are this Great Life, this great limitless Life manifesting right here and right now as you.
 Please verify this for yourself!